 All who believe in Jesus Christ will be saved (John 3:16; Romans 10:9-10).
 All who turn to Him based on what they know of Him, as Rahab did, will be saved.
 The Bible never describes God rejecting anyone who believes in Him or turning away anyone who is seeking Him (Deuteronomy 4:29).
 The truths of God’s sovereign predestination and also man’s responsibility are not mutually exclusive.
 Somehow, in the mystery of God, predestination works hand-in-hand with a person being drawn by God (John 6:44) and believing unto salvation (Romans 1:16).
 God predestines who will be saved, and we must also choose Christ in order to be saved.
 Both facts are equally true.
 While this might seem unfair in the eyes of man, it is not.
 God saving some is not unfair to those who remain unsaved.
 Those who refuse to turn to Him receive precisely what they deserve and desire.

 Those whom God has chosen are receiving God’s love and grace.
-But, when God draws our hearts and opens our minds, we all have the opportunity to respond to the revelation of the creation (Psalm 19:1–3), as well as the conscience God has put within us (Romans 2:15), and turn to God.
-Those who do not will receive what they truly deserve because of their rejection of Him.
-Those who reject Him receive the punishment that is fair (John 3:18, 36).
-Those who believe are receiving far more, and much better, than what they deserve.
+But, when God draws our hearts and opens our minds, we have the opportunity to respond to the revelation of the creation around us (Psalm 19:1–3) and the conscience within us (Romans 2:15) and turn to God.
+Those who do not respond will receive what they truly deserve because of their rejection of Him.
+Their punishment is fair (John 3:18, 36).
+Those who believe are receiving far better than they deserve.
 No one, though, is being punished beyond what he or she deserves.
 Is God fair?
-No. Thankfully, God is much more than fair!
-God is gracious, merciful, and forgiving--but also holy, just, and righteous.
+Yes.
+He is also gracious, merciful, and forgiving.